All Mornin' Long

-All Mornin' Long is a jazz album by pianist Red Garland, released in April 1958 on the Prestige label.
+All Mornin' Long is a studio album by the jazz pianist and composer Red Garland.
+It was released in April 1958 through Prestige Records.
 It features only three pieces, which belong to the hard bop subgenre and distinguish themselves by being fast-paced and bluesy.
 Critic Ira Gitler found the album satisfactory and said that the title piece was a "many-splendored, deep-dish demonstration of feeling, mood and melody".